Supra707/minimal/README.md

 ![FocusGate Banner-2](https://github.com/user-attachments/assets/3d31c504-71ec-4036-bdfe-12b4a4900208)

 ## 🚀 Overview
-FocusGate is a **distraction-free YouTube playlist web app** designed for students and professionals who want to **stay focused** while watching educational videos.
-Say goodbye to recommendations, ads, and unnecessary UI clutter—**just your videos, nothing else.**
+FocusGate is a **distraction-free YouTube playlist web app** designed for students, professionals, and anyone who wants to **stay focused** while consuming educational content.
+Unlike traditional YouTube, which bombards users with recommendations, ads, and autoplay distractions, FocusGate provides a **clean and minimal** environment where you can concentrate solely on your study materials or work-related videos.
+Whether you're preparing for an exam, upskilling, or deep-diving into tutorials, FocusGate ensures a seamless, **uninterrupted** learning experience.

+With **Google Sign-In**, users can **save and sync their playlists** across devices, making study sessions more efficient. **Upcoming features**, such as **watch tracking** and **collaborative playlists**, will further enhance productivity, making FocusGate the ultimate tool for distraction-free learning.

 ## ✨ Features
 - 🎯 **Minimalist UI** - No distractions, just your playlists.